 You can’t create a killer email marketing campaign without a great email newsletter tool.
 It’s important to choose a newsletter platform that’s intuitive, runs smoothly, and sports a robust email editor that will allow marketers to create stunning emails with little-to-no design knowledge – such as MailChimp, SendGrid and Campaign Monitor.

-A great email tool will walk you through all stages of email marketing – from creating your lead-gen machines like landing pages and subscription forms, to segmented, personalized email marketing campaigns that will resonate with your recipients.
+A great email tool will walk you through all stages of email marketing – from creating your lead-gen machines like landing pages and subscription forms to email signature management and segmented, personalized email marketing campaigns that will resonate with your recipients.

 Creating a customized email template library can also be helpful for saving time and keeping your comms and branding consistent.
 Not everyone has the time and capacity to create email newsletters from scratch, and so these email templates should be fully customizable and subject to personalization.